vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 ## Hardware requirements

 I have already a running home server with a Zigbee network, that's why I choose for a Zigbee LED strip.
-This will also work for a Wifi/bluetooth/other network type but then the control will also be different.
+This will also work for a Wifi/bluetooth/other network type, but then the control will also be different.

 Affiliate links are used here.
 Same price, and you sponsor this blog.